hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 size for replication queues is `100000`.
 This means, if you have heavy put/update/remove rates, you might exceed the queue size so that the oldest, not yet replicated, updates might get lost.

-To increase the replication queue capacity, the Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.queue.capacity` property.
+To increase the replication queue capacity, the Hazelcast Enterprise user can use the `hazelcast.enterprise. wanrep.queue.capacity` property.

 You can do this by setting the property on the command line (where xxx is the queue size),